Kruptein/planarally-docs/docs/dm/assets.md

 Here is listed the players who have access to the shape.
 Selecting a player name and “add access” will allow them to interact with the shape.
 Selecting any of the icons next to “default” gives all players access to the shape.
-The pen icon allows those with access to edit the shape.
+Enabling <font-awesome :icon="['fas', 'pencil']"/>  allows those with access to edit the shape.
-The four arrows icon allows those with access to move the shape unless locked.
+Enabling <font-awesome :icon="['fas', 'arrows']"/>  allows those with access to move the shape unless locked.
-The lightbulb icon allows those with access to see the shape.
+Enabling <font-awesome :icon="['fas', 'lightbulb']"/>  allows those with access to see the shape.

 ### Trackers